Carnitas Burrito With Salsa Verde

 • ½ cup Mexican-blend cheese shredded

-• cups spicy verde sauce
+• cups Mexican verde sauce

 Instructions

 • First, make the burrito filling.
-Heat avocado oil in a large sauté pan over medium heat.
+Heat oil in a large sauté pan over medium heat.
 Add diced onion and jalapeno and cook until softened, about 3 to 4 minutes.

 • Finally, lower heat and stir in the shredded cheese until melted.
 Then remove from heat and set aside.